celery/kombu/README.rst

 One of the most popular implementations of AMQP is `RabbitMQ`_.

-The aim of `Kombu` is to make messaging in Python as easy as possible by providing a idiomatic high-level interface for producing and consuming messages in Python, and provide tested and proven implementations of common messaging patterns.
+The aim of `Kombu` is to make messaging in Python as easy as possible by providing an idiomatic high-level interface for the AMQP protocol, and also provide proven and tested solutions to common messaging problems.

 Features
 ========

-* Tested idiomatic Python API for the AMQ protocol.

 * Allows application authors to support several message server solutions by using pluggable transports.